Catherine C. McDonald, PhD, RN, FAAN and Kit Delgado, MD, MS lead CIRP's distracted driving research efforts.

 Cell phones and passengers are a major source of inattention to the roadway and are a contributing factor in motor vehicle crashes involving teens behind the wheel.
 Engaging in handheld cell phone use increases the risk of a crash substantially, and distracted driving research is much needed to prevent crashes involving young drivers.
 Investigators at the University of Pennsylvania and the Center for Injury Research and Prevention are working together to develop behavior change interventions that include strategies to encourage focused attention on driving.

-These studies are testing different interventions aimed at reducing distracted driving, particularly in teen drivers, including a web-based educational intervention, as well as different ways to implement technological solutions, such as automated blocking of cell phone use and silencing of notifications while the vehicle is in motion.
+These studies are testing different interventions aimed at reducing distracted driving, particularly in teen drivers, including a web-based educational intervention and behavioral economics strategies, as well as different ways to implement technological solutions, such as automated blocking of cell phone use and silencing of notifications while the vehicle is in motion.
 Outcomes for these studies are measured either through use of a driving simulator and/or a smartphone application and paired in-vehicle device.

 Implementation of Technology That Limits Handheld Cell Phone Use While Driving